-- Park machine on a level surface and lower equipment and attachments to the ground. - Place pilot shutoff lever in "lock" position.
+- Park machine on a level surface and lower blade/bucket and attachments to the ground. - Place park lock lever in "lock" position.
 Stop engine and remove key. - Attach a "Do Not Operate" tag in an obvious place in the operator's station.